FRYSTAT HUNTING CASTLE

 City Gallery in the Castle Courtyard (center)

-Fryštát has always been and still is a crossroads of the main European trade and royal routes, and its one-day ride from Krakow made it the last and therefore most important stop of royal processions heading to this royal city.
-For example, in 1518, the royal procession of the Polish queen Bona Sforza, an Italian aristocrat from Milan, who went to Krakow to marry the Jagiellonian king Sigismund I, stayed here.
-Their son, Sigismund II. also brought his new wife Elizabeth of Habsburg to Fryštát in 1543, who rode from Vienna to Krakow in a gilded carriage, accompanied by a 1,500-strong horse cavalry.
-When this procession arrived in Fryštát, everything was ready for the accommodation of the queen and her entourage.
-We turned all the upper rooms of the castle into dining rooms and those who could not fit in here occupied the surrounding burgher houses.
-Just imagine the great hustle and bustle in the castle corridors, where the retinue of pages carried mountains of food and drink to all the chambers, and what a huge job the cooks and the castle Hofmeister did, who organized everything.
-Throughout the feast at Fryštát Castle, musicians played for us and jugglers entertained us.
-We stabled the most precious horses of the royal procession in the ducal stables in Lottyhaus, which you can see on the southeast front of the courtyard right opposite the castle, the other horses had to remain standing in the meadow below the castle.
-The ducal stables of Lottyhaus now house an exhibition of the National Gallery Prague, and you definitely shouldn't miss a visit.
+Fryštát was a crossroads of the main European trade and royal roads, and its one-day journey from Krakow made it the last and therefore the most important stop of the ceremonial processions heading to this royal city.
+His Majesty the Polish King Sigismund II.
+Jagiellonian brought his newlywed wife, Her Majesty Elizabeth of Habsburg, to Fryštát in 1543.
+She rode from Vienna to Krakow in a gilded carriage, accompanied by her ladies-in-waiting and a white-clad horse-drawn retinue of noblemen and clergy, an army of soldiers and squires, numerous servants and a field kitchen.
+From Vienna, Her Majesty the Queen rode through Olomouc, where she spent the night and was joined by another procession going to Krakow.
+In total, there were 1,500 of them.
+When the main part of this procession arrived at the Fryštát courtyard in front of the castle, everything was already ready for the accommodation of the queen and her entourage.
+All the upper rooms of the castle were turned into dining rooms and those who could not get in here occupied the surrounding townspeople's houses.
+Just imagine the great hustle and bustle in the castle corridors, where the retinue of pages carried mountains of food and drink to all the chambers, and what a huge job the cooks and the castle Hofmistress, who supervised everything, did.
+Throughout the feast at the Fryštát castle, musicians played and the queen was entertained by jugglers.
+The Fryštát master stabled the most precious horses of the royal procession in the princely stables in the Lottyhaus, which you can see on the southeast front of the courtyard right opposite the castle; he had to leave the other horses standing in the meadow below the castle.
+There were also many tents where the royal soldiers and servants spent the night.
+However, an endless number of curious people gathered in Fryštát, wanting to see Her Majesty the Queen, her huge gilded carriage and the magnificent procession.
+Many merchants also came to sell their goods here, and jugglers, who also wanted to entertain the Queen and her entourage.
+People were having fun everywhere, dancing and singing.
+The next morning, Her Majesty the Queen got into her gilded carriage in front of the castle, and the entire procession set off on its last leg of the journey to Krakow.

 According to the map, you can get to stop number 6 "RADNICE" by walking to the other side of the courtyard and stopping at the corner of the Town Hall by the tower